Workers' Compensation - Returning to Work

 Released to modified or light duty

-If the physician releases the employee to "modified" or "light" duty work, the employee's supervisor and the Workers' Compensation Program Manager will review the work restrictions and determine if temporary modified or alternate work is available to assist in transitioning the employee back to their full job duties.
+When the medical provider releases the employee to "modified" or "light" duty work, the employee's manager will review the work limitations and determine if their department has temporary or modified work available to assist in transitioning the employee back to their full job duties.

-If a temporary transitional assignment is feasible, the employee's supervisor and/or the Workers' Compensation Program Manager will meet with the employee to review the transitional assignment and the work restrictions prescribed by the physician.
-The temporary assignment will be reviewed at regular intervals to ensure that the employee is continuing to improve.
-Changes will be made as appropriate.
-Temporary transitional assignments are temporary and not designed to become permanent.
+If a temporary transitional assignment is feasible, the employee's manager and/or the Workers' Compensation Program Coordinator will meet with the employee to review the transitional assignment, and the work limitations prescribed by the physician.
+The temporary assignment will be reviewed at regular intervals to ensure that the employee continues to improve.
+Changes to the transitional assignment will be made based on the changes to the work limitations.
+Transitional assignments are temporary and not designed to become permanent.

-If a temporary transitional assignment is not available, the Workers' Compensation Program Manager will contact the employee to discuss the available benefit options.
-The employee's supervisor should not allow the employee to return to work without a written release.
+If a temporary transitional assignment is not available, the Workers' Compensation Program Coordinator will contact the employee to discuss the available benefit options.
+The employee's manager should not allow the employee to return to work without a written release.

 Work Status

 Written work status reports should be submitted to Human Resources Management as soon as possible after each medical evaluation and follow-up appointment.
-Reports can be submitted by fax at (310) 217-6947 or in person at James L. Welch Hall WH A-340.
+Reports can be submitted to our Workers' Compensation Secure Dropbox, delivered to Welch Hall 340, or submitted by fax at (310) 928-7256.

 For more information, please contact Human Resources Management at (310) 243-3771.